 Only use burn gels or hydrogels if there is no cool running water nearby.
 Always apply cool water after using burn gels or hydrogels.
 A hydrogel is a gel-like dressing for burns.

-If you can't apply cool water immediately, do it as soon as possible after the injury.
+If you cannot apply cool water immediately, do it as soon as possible after the injury.

 2. Remove clothing and accessories

-- If a piece of clothing is stuck to skin do not remove it, cut around it.
+If a piece of clothing is stuck to skin, do not remove it.
+Cut around it instead.

 3. Do not put anything on the injury